swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

    this process and running it on someone elses computer much easier.

 Some of the things we'll learn this morning can be accomplished in R or Python, but in many cases this requires understanding how to do them in the shell.

-**Instructor:**
+**Instructor**
 >Open a terminal;
 >
 >>Windows open GitBash;
 >
 >>Mac type 'terminal' into the Finder;
->

 >Check that everyone has stickies

 ##Files and Directories

-While it has no practical "scientific" purpose, the number one task you will need in the shell is navigating through your files.
-This is the second function of computers listed above - storing data.
-After this portion of the lesson, you should be able to:
+We'll start our shell lesson by exploring how we can use it to accomplish the second item listed above - storing data.
+Storing your data intelligently - being able to navigate directories and manipulate data files - is an important starting point to streamlining your research.
+After this portion of the lesson, you should be able to use the shell to:

-* Find where you are in your file system, move around, and see what files you have
+* Find where you are in your file system, move around, and see what files you have.
-* Make new files and directories
+* Make new files and directories.
-* Copy, move, and delete files and directories
+* Copy, move, and delete files and directories.

 ### Viewing the file system

+**Instructor**
+> Tab-completion is discussed after doing the first round of commands.
+Try to
+> refrain from tab-completion here, both to avoid potential confusion and to keep yourself
+> from zipping along too fast at the beginning.

-Now that we have a shell open let's see where we are.
+Let's see where we are.

     pwd